tomsdev/brackets-typescript-code-intel/README.md

 ##Compatibility

-* Tested on Mac and PC with Brackets version sprint 23.
+* Tested on Mac and PC with Brackets version sprint 23 and TypeScript 0.8.2.

 ##Roadmap